pranavgautam29/flight-price-prediction/README.md

 # Cloud Fare
-This app is currently running on: [cloudfare.streamlit.app](cloudfare.streamlit.app)
+This app is currently running on: <a href="cloudfare.streamlit.app">cloudfare.streamlit.app</a>

 Cloud Fare is a machine learning application that uses statistical machine learning models to predict flight prices.
 This project leverages historical flight prices data of major Indian airlines in order to predict future flight prices.